syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Setting watermark text

 You can prompt the user with any information by using the [`PlaceHolderText`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_PlaceHolderText) property.
-This watermark text will be displayed only when the `SelectedRange` property value is `null`.
+This watermark text will be displayed only when the `SelectedRange` property value is **null**.
+The default value of `PlaceHolderText` property is **Select a date range**.

 {% tabs %}
 {% highlight xaml %}